Office of Nuclear Energy: Organization

-The Office is under the general supervision of the Under Secretary of Energy for Infrastructure.
+The Office is under the general supervision of the Under Secretary of Energy for Science and Innovation.
 It is administered by the Assistant Secretary of Energy for Nuclear Energy (NE-1), who is appointed by the President of the United States.
-The Assistant Secretary is supported in running the Office by a politically appointed Principal Deputy Assistant Secretary and five career Deputy Assistant Secretaries.
+The Assistant Secretary is supported in running the Office by a Principal Deputy Assistant Secretary and five career Deputy Assistant Secretaries.
 Each of the five Deputy Assistant Secretaries oversee a different branch of the Office's work.
 As of 2022, staffing and organization was as follows: